-Why should you include balancing exercises into your fitness routine?
-Because having good balance can help prevent injuries and improve the quality of your life.
+Why should you include balance exercises into your fitness routine?
+Because having good balance can help prevent falls, injuries and improve the quality of your life.
 We take our ability to balance for granted now, but it can become a challenging task when we get older.

 A word of caution.
 When practicing balance work, make sure the area around you is clear with nothing you can trip on.
 Developing a program that incorporates balance exercises into your routine is a necessity.
 Always design your programs in an order that is safe and takes into account your own fitness abilities.

-For more advanced balance training.
-(It is always advised that you only try these advanced exercises with a trained personal trainer assisting you) this exercise incorporates isometric work on your hips as well as coordinating lifting your opposite leg back and forth over a band.
+For more advanced balance training. it is always advised that you only try these advanced exercises with a trained personal trainer assisting you.
+This particular exercise incorporates isometric work on your hips as well as coordinating lifting your opposite leg back and forth over a band.
 This is also a great exercise for those who suffer from knee valgus.

 Tools and techniques to improve your balance and fall prevention

 There are many devices and techniques to use to improve your balance and reduce the chances of falling.
 From stabilization, deceleration movements, visual stabilization, the list is endless.